vighneshiyer/vighneshiyer.com/content/research/comp-arch/berkeley_boot_flow.md

   - HTIF refers to the *interface* and a *protocol* for proxying target syscalls, while `fesvr` contains the host components that interact with the target *using HTIF*
   - HTIF is **not** a RISC-V standard.
 It is a Berkeley-specific hack from more than a decade ago that has proliferated more than we would have liked
 3. Once the ELF is loaded into the target's DRAM, the HTIF protocol constantly reads from the `tohost` address on the target
-  - `tohost` is a target memory address defined in the ELF which the program running on the target uses to communicate with the host
+  - `tohost` is a target memory address defined in the ELF
+  - The program running on the target writes to the `tohost` address to communicate with the host
-  - This is the mechanism by which the target can signal exit or print to the console (i.e. access host services)
+  - This allows the target to exit or print to the console (i.e. access host services)

-- Moving up: how does HTIF work, how does the target program signal termination to the host tether, how does the host load programs into the processor
+### HTIF Syscall Proxy Architecture

 ### Exiting via HTIF